KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 It depends on your use case and risk tolerance.

 For the right people and teams this is an incredibly exciting time to jump in and contribute to a new, powerful way to build applications.
-These new tools make it dramatically easier to build realtime, multiplayer, and offline applications — which will improve much of our day-to-day software.
+These new tools make it dramatically easier for you to build realtime, multiplayer, and offline applications — which will improve much of our day-to-day software.

 For almost any **real-time use case**, I’d choose replicated data structures over raw web sockets as they give you a much simpler DX and robust guarantees that clients will get updates.